 Water Rescue 31

 Water Rescue 31 is a 1997 Ford Super Duty conversion vehicle.
 This unit was procured by the LMFD through a shared vehicle swap agreement with the Ripon Consolidated Fire District.
 This unit has serves our dive rescue & recovery response.
 This unit also serves as the primary tow vehicle for Boat 31 as well as transporting a majority of our dive equipment.

 Engine 30 is a type 3 fire engine.
 This type of fire engine is suited well for grass and other outdoor vegetation fires.
 It has a short wheelbase that makes accessibility much easier.
 When firefighters can't get near the fire due to accessibility issues, firefighters must progressively "build" hose lines to get water to the fire.
 This takes valuable time to accomplish while the fire continues to grow.
 The LMFD utilizes two type 3 fire engines to accomplish its mission.

 Engine 31 is a Type 1 fire engine that was purchased in 2002 at an approximate cost of $450,000.
 This unit carries 750 gallons of water.
 The on-board pump is rated at 1,500 gallons per minute.
 This unit was the last of the top mounted pump controls that were purchased.
 The LMFD switched to the side mounted pump control to shorten the wheel base and overall length of its fire engines.

-Rescue 30 was purchased in 2015 using Measure C Funds and replaced a unit that was originally built in 1976.
-This unit carries specialized equipment for big rig truck extrication, trench collapse, building collapse, lifting heavy objects to rescue trapped people, confined space rescue, and even the ability to pull heavy objects like cars or trailers.
+Rescue 30 was purchased in 2015 using Measure C Funds.
+This unit carries specialized equipment for big rig truck extrication, trench collapse, building collapse, lifting heavy objects to rescue trapped people, confined space rescue, industrial rescue, and even the ability to pull heavy objects like cars or trailers.
 This unit was purchased for approximately $740,000 and carries equipment valued at almost over $250,000.